Albert0i/RedisVectorSearch/README.md

 ### Redis [Vector Search](https://redis.io/docs/latest/develop/interact/search-and-query/query/vector-search/)

-> "So I learned that even after a single day’s experience of the outside world a man could easily live a hundred years in prison."
+> "So I learned that even after a single day’s experience of the outside world a man could easily live a hundred years in prison. <br />--- The Stranger by Albert Camus"

 #### Prologue